Global Fund Pounded For Partnering With Heineken

 Heineken turned down a request for an interview about this new Global Fund partnership controversy but in an email said, "[The partnership] gives us an opportunity to bring our supply chain and marketing expertise to help the Global Fund reach specific target groups that otherwise would go underserved."

 This model of public-private partnerships is nothing new.
+(Do some of these partnerships cross a line?
+Share your thoughts below.)

 Pepsi has donated millions to Save the Children to fight malnutrition in India and Bangladesh.
 UNICEF announced an agreement in 2016 with the food, beverage and consumer goods giant Unilever to expand access to clean drinking water in four African countries.
 Stella Artois is currently working with Water.org.